 Cannabis is often grown in conditions that are well-suited for microbial growth.
-Modern hydroponics favors temperatures and humidity levels that mold and bacteria thrive in.
-We offer microbiological analysis by plate count and report levels of living aerobic bacteria, yeast, and mold.
-There are no limits specific to cannabis that are widely used, so we report the levels found to be acceptable by both the USP and AHPA who both publish limits for microbial activity in herbal products.
+Modern hydroponics favors temperatures and humidity levels that fungus and bacteria thrive in.
+We offer microbiological analysis by RT-PCR and plate count to California regulations for the presence of Salmonella, shigatoxin-producing E. Coli, and pathogenic Aspergillus species.

 “Aerobic bacteria” refers to bacteria that live and grow in the air and are common causes of infections.
 Some examples of the hundreds of aerobes that might sound familiar are:

 - Staphylococcus aureus (Staph. aureus)

 Molds can contain mycotoxins that affect sensitive patients.
 Some examples of common molds are: